Security operations#

 - Vulnerability disclosure history and published CVEs.

-- Incident response runbook summary — detection, escalation, customer-notification timelines, and post-incident review practices for Lens-hosted customers.
+- Incident response runbook summary — detection, escalation, customer-notification timelines, and post-incident review practices.

 - Internal access controls — role separation at Lens Agents, audited operator access paths, and customer-data boundaries.

-- Encryption-key management details — algorithms, rotation cadence, customer-managed-key options.
+- Encryption-key management details — algorithms and rotation guidance for the keys you hold.

-- Backup and disaster-recovery specifications — RPO, RTO, failover and restoration tests for Lens-hosted customers.
+- Backup and disaster-recovery guidance — recovery objectives, failover, and restoration testing for an install you operate.

-- SLA commitments — uptime, response times by support tier.
+- Support commitments — response times by support tier.

 - Data-processing addendum (DPA) and sub-processor list.